myradotfun/myra-agent/README.md

 **[🎥 Watch the Demo](https://drive.google.com/file/d/11pzubaXltwm10z3OaaAdPJglEK03ZzpI/view)** — See myra.fun in action

+**[🚀 Try the Live App](https://beta.myra.fun/agent)** — Launch your AI trading agent

+_To test it out, please reach out to us to get a referral code._

 ---

 **The Mission:** Give every trader their own autonomous AI agent trading on Aster.
 Not some black box algo — _your_ strategy, powered by AI compute.

-**The Vision:** Remember the_nof?
+**The Vision:** Remember @the_nof?
 Pure AI models battling it out on-chain, reading charts, making calls.
 That was cool.
 But you know what's cooler? **Humans in the mix.** Your brain.
 Your edge.
 Your Aster account.
 Amplified by AI that never sleeps.

 ## 🎯 The Thesis: Vibe Trading